turbonemesis/constitution/CONSTITUTION.md

 #### Section 3 - Meetings

 A. General meetings are to be held at a reasonable time and location at least once per year.
 Only a member of the Senate may call meetings.
-Any member including those not part of the Senate can join these meetings however.
+Any member including those not part of the Senate can join these meetings if invited.

 #### Section 3 – Quorum